 Examinations also will inquire as to a firm’s level of third-party and vendor risk management and oversight practices of cloud-based storage.

-In terms of the growing space of digital assets/cryptocurrency, examinations will cover such topics as assess investment suitability, pricing and valuation, effectiveness of compliance programs and controls, and supervision of employee outside business activities.
+In terms of the growing space of digital assets/cryptocurrency, examinations will cover such topics as assessing investment suitability, pricing and valuation, the effectiveness of compliance programs and controls, and supervision of employees outside business activities.

 Other Areas of Focus